hushon/BigDataEssentials/README.md

 # Big Data Analysis Algorithms
 ## Introduction

 In this repository you will find common algorithms used in big data analytics.
-Implementations are written in Python and Apache Spark.
+The examples refer to the problems in Stanford's CS246 course.
-The problems are from the homeworks in Stanford CS246 course.
+Codes are written in Python, and some utilize Apache Spark API to leverage parallelism in the workloads.

 ## Requirements